 I believe a classic Billy Graham message shared..
 We are called to be in the world, but not of it.

 And certainly not a frog simmering in a pot of secular values.

-The internet also offers the ever evolving social media kit at no extra charge where I can text, tweet, post on facebook, instagram, or you can blog..
-Blog? sounds like a cheap horror movie from the 1950s..
+The internet also offers the ever evolving social media kit at no extra charge where I can text, Tweet, post on Facebook, Instagram, Snapchat, TicTok, or blog..
+Blog?
+Sounds like a cheap horror movie from the 1950s..
 'The Attack of the 50 Page Blog'.
-Maybe that should be the name of my blog?

 This can all be done from the convenience of my office chair while donning the same gym shorts, tank top, and bed hair just like Cyber Clyde.

-When PM Society is not on the computer it is on your smartphone, or surfing HD TV with a bazillion (I actually counted there are a bazillion) sports, news, and movie channels.
+When PM Society is not on the computer it is on your smartphone, or surfing HD TV with a bazillion (I actually counted and there are actually ONE bazillion) sports, news, and movie channels.

 In PM Society Box people buy meals, high buck coffees and lattes through a drive through window... or have them even delivered to their door.
 They will soon even have their groceries delivered by little retail drones.
 I can't wait til they do appliance deliveries via drones.
 When that happens I am canceling Cable TV and just following the Home Delivery Channel.

 My Faith Box is now feeling a little agitated and stimulated at the same time.
 So far I am having trouble keeping all this PM Society box stuff out of My Faith Box.
 I see a TV remote is in my Faith Box, and an Amazon Prime Card.
 In fact I think grease from a leaky fast food bag from the PM Society box is soaking into the corner of My Faith Box and sadly I like the smell.
 I kind of like some of this PM Society stuff, and it is easy to justify their place in my Faith Box.
 I THINK I NEED HELP.